RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

 ## Checking the voltages

-For the Commodore 128 to work flawlessly the voltage levels needs to be with acceptable levels.
-It is good practice to measure these - and to rule out that there is a problem with voltages.
-In the table below all the measures voltages are listed (this list will also be updated after refurbishment).
-All the required voltages are present and within tolerances.
+For the Commodore 128 to work flawlessly, the voltage levels need to be within acceptable limits.
+It is good practice to measure these voltages and rule out any problems with the power supply.

+The table below lists all the measured voltages.
+This table will also be updated after refurbishment.
+All the required voltages are present and within tolerance.

 <div align="center">